openhwgroup/core-v-xif/doc/operating-principle.md

 Furthermore, offloaded memory operations are classified with the following attributes.
 - *Synchronous* memory operations are performed in lockstep with the rest of the instruction stream.
   Access faults resulting from synchronous memory operations are trapped precisely by the offloading core.
-  Neither the offloading core nor any of the connected accelerators may commit any new instruction results while synchronous memory operations are being served.
+  If the offloading core can throw memory exceptions, neither it nor any of the connected accelerators may commit any new instruction results while synchronous memory operations are being served.
+An offloading core that cannot throw memory exception only has to stall when it encounters a core-internal memory operation while an offloaded memory instruction is still pending.
+This is done to prevent write-after-write hazards.
 - *Speculative* memory operations do not automatically trigger exceptions in the offloading core upon encountering access faults.
   The success or failure of a speculative memory operation is reported by the accelerator upon completion of the instruciton.
 - *Asynchronous* memory operations execute in parallel to the main instruction stream.